-Ī WEAK AVERAGE STRONG
+WEAK AVERAGE STRONG

 7 6 5 4 3 2 1

 Poor Fair Satisfactory Good Very Good Excellent Exceptional

 FACULTY QUALIFICATIONS: This section asks about the faculty qualifications to complete the proposed activities.

-7 SCORE (range 1- 7) 1 Does the faculty member and proposed collaborators (if applicable) have the basic skills or knowledge to undertake proposed activities?
-The faculty member (with collaborators if applicable) has NOT adequately demonstrated the potential skill set, or does NOT have experience to complete the proposed activities.
-The faculty member (with collaborators if applicable) has clearly demonstrated the potential skill set and/or has the appropriate background/experience to complete the proposed activities.
+7 SCORE (range 1- 7) 1 Does the The faculty member (with The faculty member (with faculty collaborators if applicable) has collaborators if applicable) has member and NOT adequately demonstrated clearly demonstrated the potential proposed the potential skill set, or does skill set and/or has the appropriate collaborators NOT have experience to background/experience to (if applicable) complete the proposed complete the proposed activities. have the basic activities. skills or knowledge to undertake proposed activities?